Lam2026/LaboratoryReport/README.md

 II.
 Processing Speed.
 There is no significant change in computation time in processing Set A and Set B.

 III.
 Robustness.
-In Set B from 06:33 to 06:50, the position of the user's receiver antenna cannot be determined in most of the time as illustrated in the position plot for Set B. Nevertheless, the user's position can almost be obtained continuously throughout the entire journey in Set A when compared to Set B. It implies that Set B demonstrates a degraded robustness.
+In Set B from 06:34 to 06:35 abd from 06:37 to 06:41, the position of the user's receiver antenna cannot be determined in most of the time as illustrated in the position plot for Set B. Nevertheless, the user's position can almost be obtained continuously throughout the entire journey in Set A when compared to Set B. It implies that Set B demonstrates a degraded robustness.

 ### 1.4 Set C